Ex-CIA Agent Valerie Plame Wants To #BuyTwitter To #StopTrump

 — Chris Geidner (@chrisgeidner) August 24, 2017

-Valerie Plame is no longer with the CIA but instead writes spy thrillers.
-She also works with the counter-proliferation group Global Zero.
-Plame is expressing concern that Trump’s Twitter use is putting us all at risk on her GoFundMe page, which is called “Let’s buy Twitter and Ban Trump!”
+Valerie Plame is no longer with the CIA, but instead, writes spy thrillers.
+She also works with the counter-proliferation group, Global Zero.
+Plame expressed concern that Trump’s Twitter use was putting us all at risk on her GoFundMe page, which is called “Let’s buy Twitter and Ban Trump!”
 Plame explains that Trump’s use of Twitter could be the beginning of the end.

 “Time and again his use of this huge global platform has major consequences in the real world.
 Trump has already brought us closer to nuclear war than any time since the Cuban Missile Crisis.
 We can’t take Trump’s nukes away (yet!), but we can take away his biggest megaphone and stop him from tweeting armageddon.”

-Plame is seeking to raise $1 billion which would be the largest crowd-sourcing effort to date.
-If Plame is unable to raise the necessary amount of money she will donate anything raised to Global Zero.
+Plame is seeking to raise $1 billion, which would be the largest crowd-sourcing effort to date.
+If Plame is unable to raise the necessary amount of money, she will donate anything raised to Global Zero.

-Raising $1 billion would give Plame an 8% stake in Twitter, which doesn’t sound like a lot, but Plame believes it could help enact change.
+Raising $1 billion would give Plame an eight percent stake in Twitter, which doesn’t sound like a lot, but Plame believes it could help enact change.

 “It’s a very ambitious goal.
 I recognize that.
 One billion dollars is a whole bunch of money.
 But the real hope in launching the campaign is to shine a spotlight on how dangerous Trump’s use of Twitter really is.
 We don’t have to sit by while Trump uses his enormous global platform to undermine our national security.
 We would love to be able to actually force Twitter’s hand to live up to its rules, explicitly forbidding hate speech and encouraging violence.”